Important new image at bottom: 8-11-20

 In the Absolute, everything is indivisible; the past, the present and the future all exist simultaneously as the eternal, but once Creation is manifested, time becomes divisible and moves repetitively through reoccurring cycles.
 God uses time as a means to create order in the universe through the cycles of time and through the different phases of life.
 The Creator uses time to contain the universal chaos and to create the illusion of impermanence through the cycles of life and death.
 Because of the existence of time, beings experience change, aging, death, and rebirth in the temporal Creation.
 All time cycles have involution and evolution in three phases: formation, growth, and perfection followed by a period of rest.
 Rest also has three phases: release, reorganization, and regeneration.
 God, the Omnipotent Oneness, commences a new cycle of destiny after a period of rest by reactivating Creation and releasing the renewed souls into its custody at the previous point of progress.

-The left side of this diagram represents about 4-5,000 years since the beginning of civilization.
+The left side of this diagram represents about 10-11,000 years since the beginning of materialization of humanity.
 At present, humankind is 2,000 years past the midpoint on the 4th day of Creation which is represented by the bottom of the Day 4 circle in the diagram.
 Jesus Christ was born into humanity at the low point of the fourth day in order to alter the destiny of humankind by sanctifying the flesh body through the forgiveness of our collective sins from the past.
 Jesus Christ is the fulfillment of the 7th day of Creation and His presence among us and the example He presented revealed to humanity our future destiny.
 He demonstrated in His life the divine nature that potentially exists within each one of us who awaken it and follow the Way of Life.
 That is why he said, “These things I do so shall you do also… come follow me.”